Lakshmi-Shankar/Ecommerce-Follow-Along/README.md

 - *Frontend*: React framework for building the user interface.
 - *Backend*: Node.js to handle server-side operations and APIs.
 - *Database*: MongoDB for storing user and product data efficiently.

+*Milestone 2: Project Setup and Login Page*

+This milestone focuses on setting up the project structure and implementing a basic login page.

+*Key Features*

+- Project Setup: Initialized the project with the required dependencies and folder structure.
+- Login Page: A simple login page with fields for username and password.

+*Tech Stack Used*

+- Frontend: HTML, CSS, JavaScript
+- Backend: [Specify your backend tech, e.g., Node.js, Python (Flask/Django)]
+- Database: [e.g., MySQL, MongoDB, Firebase]a